 Okay, so now we can move onto cleaning the paintwork.
 It may seem a bit strange that we’re on step 5 before it comes to actually washing the paint, but the previous steps are vital if you want to avoid scratches.

 Always use a fresh wash bucket and car shampoo to clean the paint.
 Never use the same one that you used to wash the wheels or you will transfer dirt to the paint and cause scratches.

 The biggest rule of washing the paint, is to never use a sponge.
 Sponges cause really bad swirls and scratches.
 Never use a brush either, they cause the same issue.
 Take a look at these two articles to learn more.

 Instead, use a microfiber wash mitt.
 They are cheap, reusable and very gentle on the paintwork.
 So you dramatically reduce the risk of causing scratches and swirls.

 Here’s how to wash the paintwork properly.

 - Keep checking the wash mitt for dirt.
-If it looks dirty, rinse it with a hose, or swap it out for a fresh one
+If it looks dirty, rinse it with a hose or in a clean bucket of water, or swap it out for a fresh one

 6. Rinse Down

-Now you need to give the car a good rinse down again to remove all the car shampoo and remaining grime.
-Again, rinse from top to bottom using a pressure washer or hose with a nozzle attachment.
+Now you need to give the car a good rinse down again to remove all the car shampoo and lifted dirt.
+Rinse from top to bottom using a pressure washer or hose with a nozzle attachment.

 Once you’ve rinsed the car down with pressure, you should rinse it with a normal hose pipe.
 This helps to remove as much surface water as possible as the light pressure effectively “rinses the water away”.